hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - including virtualized, bare-metal, and container workloads
   - implement micro-segmentation on the network, able to gain visibility on the applications within the network,and able to maintain and force compliance: <span style="color: #bb6600;">Tetration analysis</span>
   - platform processes behavior baselines, monitors for deviations, and reviews for malicious processes in data center traffic and servers while performing software vulnerability detection: <span style="color: #bb6600;">Tetration</span>
+  - a benefit of using Cisco Tetration: collect <span style="color: #bb6600;">near-real time data from servers and inventories the software packages that exist on servers</span>

 - Cisco Stealhwatch Cloud